Dilushanpieris/Tozed-S12PRO-Project-DiluWRT/README.md

 **Add My Github Key**

->[!IMPORTANT]
+>[!CAUTION]
->Before Requesting Key Fully Read The Guideline From Start to End And Undersatnd The Process.
-Get Familier.
+>Before Requesting Key **Fully Read The Guideline From Start to End And Undersatnd The Process.** Get Familier.
 Only The Starting Key Command is Provided to Paste to your SSH Console.

 ```
-Please Drop Massage on WA to +94762358660
+Please Drop Massage on WA to +94762358660 To Resquest Key
 ```

 # Auto Install without Exroot Config.